GQME for Spin-Boson Model

 SBM.setup_propagator(Gt)

 Once the propagator \({\cal G}(t)\) is calculated, the memory kernel \({\cal K}(t)\) can be obtained by solving the above Volterra integral equation.
-In qflux
+In qflux, this equation is solved using an iterative algorithm, which has been integrated into the get_memory_kernel method of the DynamicsGQME class.

 We visualize the simulations by plotting the observable \(\sigma(t)\).
 The comparison between the GQME and exact results obtained via TT-TFD offers a benchmark for accuracy.